• Skip to primary navigation

 Have a supply of Twisty Ties for wrapping cables.

 I also have different types of twisty tie sets.
-Anything to tie back cables, wires, so that the results look organized is what I use.
+Anything to tie back cables, and wires, so that the results look organized is what I use.
 Here are just some of the items.

 Pads to move furniture